SirLich/reticulator/readme.md

 # Version History

+## 1.0.2

+Fixes relative imports when installed from PyPi.

+## 1.0.1

+Adds support for plural dialogue files.

 ## 1.0.0

 Adds minimal support for dialogue files.
 Also moves the project from 'beta' to 'stable' as classified on PyPi.
 So that's 1.0 for you!

-## 1.0.1

-Adds support for plural dialogue files.